The best special occasion restaurants in Melbourne

 Traditional interiors, a modern menu and world-famous Peking duck.
 You're in for a feast at Old Beijing.
 Start with plump xiao long bao and mountainous spicy noodles.
 Then move onto slow braised pork belly, fresh oysters and the signature duck.
 The drinks menu is classic with a twist.
 We'll be ordering shiso gimlets and Szechuan sours until closing time.

 From the legends behind Sunda comes Aru - Melbourne's latest Little Collins hideaway.
-The menu of hearty feeds ranges from turmeric mayo mussels to Hiramasa kingfish and dry aged duck.
+The menu of hearty feeds ranges from turmeric mayo scallops to torched salmon and dry aged duck.
 There's also fusion delights like black garlic egg noodles, spanner crab fried rice and kaya jam waffles.

 Vue de Monde